ERIN Brooks

 Erin’s notoriety as an elite surfer rose at a meteoric pace, having not even touched a surfboard until she was 9.

-She speaks two languages fluently, is learning a third, and has four classes left before she finishes her high school degree, all before 16.
+She speaks two languages fluently, is learning French, and has four classes left before she finishes her high school degree, all before 16.

 Upon realizing her love for the sport, Erin surfed before school, after school, and pretty much every opportunity she had, catching the eye of the surfing community with her high-flying airs and seemingly effortless tube-riding.